News From The Berkshire Health

 From the feedback we received at the end of the day, the

+attendees found it very informative, helpful and supportive.
 Thanks to everyone that attended the day and made it such

+a success.
 We were lucky enough to obtain two sponsors for the Workshop,

 G and G and BPM Consultancy, to whom we are very grateful.
+Following such a successful day, we were able to donate

 a sum of £650 to the COB Foundation, and hope to raise

 further awareness for this debilitating condition.
+Toni Tucker Clinic director

-The British Conference
+Back to top of page The British Conference

-of Acupuncture and Oriental Medicine - September 2010.
+of Acupuncture and Oriental Medicine This

 is the largest British acupuncture conference for healthcare